bp2008/AcuRiteSniffer/README.md

 iptables -t mangle -L
 ```

+## Usage

+1) Configure your network to mirror traffic from your SmartHUB to the PC you wish to run this service on.
+There is some guidance above, but otherwise you are on your own.
+Also, install WinPcap on the PC (this is used to sniff the SmartHUB's network traffic).
+2) Download AcuRiteSniffer from [the releases section](https://github.com/bp2008/AcuRiteSniffer/releases) and extract wherever you like.
+3) Run the executable.
+It requires administrator permission in order to install itself as a service.
+4) When the service manager window appears, click `Edit Settings` at the bottom of the window.
+    * If desired, change the port number which the embedded web server listens on.
+    * Enter the IP address of your SmartHUB.
+You'll want to create a DHCP reservation for it, in your router, if you have not already.
+    * Select the network interface that will be receiving packets from the SmartHUB.
+5) In the service manager window, click `Install Service`, then click `Start Service`.
+6) Load AcuRiteSniffer's web interface (default: http://127.0.0.1:45411/)
+    * The default page of the web interface is a list of links you can use to access sensor data.
+As sensors are detected, additional links are added to the page (though you must refresh the page to see them).

 ## Building from source

 This project is built with Visual Studio 2017 (Community Edition).
 To build from source, you will also need my general-purpose utility library, which must be downloaded separately, here: https://github.com/bp2008/BPUtil